 |The Korean War|

 The Korean Peninsula was under Japanese occupation until 1945.
-After World War II, Korea was divided across the 38th parallel into a communist North and a Western-supported South.
-The war between North and South Korea broke out in June 1950 and a truce was made in 1953 along the 38th parallel.
-The war cost the United States more then 36000 lives and 100,000 wounded for a gain of nothing.
+After World War II Korea was divided across the 38th parallel into a communist North and a Western-supported South.
+The war cost the United States 36,000 lives and 100,000 wounded for a gain of nothing.
 Have we learned anything from the Korean War?
 Does the bellicose rhetoric from either side portend a future conflict?
 What can be done to lessen the chance of a military struggle that would redound badly on the lives of so many Korean people?
 These and other questions will be discussed with the class whose active participation is invited.

 Coordinator: Raymond Partridge